futurecolors/django-geoip/docs/howitworks.rst

 --------

 There is currently no infrastructure to use alternative geoip backends, but it's planned for future releases.
+Pull requests are also welcome.

 Ipgeobase backend
 ~~~~~~~~~~~~~~~~~